tridactyl/tridactyl/src/static/clippy/2-normal_mode.md

 *   `<C-v>` sends the next keystroke to the current website, bypassing bindings

-All the keys in normal mode are bound to commands; for example, `j` is bound to `scrolline 10`.
+All the keys in normal mode are bound to commands; for example, `j` is bound to `scrollline 10`.
 If you are ever curious as to what a key sequence does in normal mode, you can simply use `:bind [keys]` and the command line will tell you to which command they are bound.

 ## Browser-wide binds